actix/actix-web/guide/src/qs_7.md

 # fn main() {}
 ```

-Or you can manually load payload into memory and ther deserialize it.
+Or you can manually load payload into memory and then deserialize it.
 Here is simple example.
 We will deserialize *MyObj* struct.
 We need to load request
 body first and then deserialize json into object.